-Public Policy Intern - New York, NY
+Public Policy and Advocacy Intern - New York, NY

 The Drug Policy Alliance is the nation's leading organization devoted to ending the war on drugs and advancing drug policies guided by science, compassion, health and human rights.
 DPA-New York pursues these goals across New York City and State through innovative campaigns, in partnership with grassroots community organizations, researchers, and service providers.
 Our current areas of focus include sentencing reform and expanding the use of alternatives to incarceration; cannabis policy reform, including ending mass-arrests for marijuana possession and expanding access to medical marijuana; promoting harm reduction services programs, including access to sterile syringes and overdose prevention programs; addressing racial disparities in drug laws, including policing and sentencing, and promoting racial justice and equity; and advancing health-based approaches to drug policy.